 Six Seconds’ Library with a variety of resources, includes SEL lessons

-InspirED at Facebook resources for youth to lead SEL initiatives
+InspirED at Facebook includes guides for youth to lead SEL initiatives

 NBC’s Parent Toolkit with resources & tips for parents as well as children